USA Basketball announces Kerr as next Olympic men's coach

 “It wasn’t easy,” Kerr said.

-It wasn’t, and it was just further proof that the days of U.S. cakewalks to gold are over.
+It was just further proof that the days of U.S. cakewalks to gold are over.
 He decided to take the job anyway.

 Williams has been an assistant before, under former U.S. coach Mike Krzyzewski.
 Spoelstra and Few were involved in coaching the U.S. select team, which was assembled to practice against the Olympic team, this past summer.